cometbft/cometbft/docs/references/architecture/adr-119-dog-mempool-gossip.md

 that disables sending transactions to all peers.

-The [specification]() of the protocol introduces 3 additonal variables.
+The [specification]() of the protocol introduces 3 additional variables.
 In the first implementation of the protocol, we were inclined to expose them as configuration parameters.

 Part of the work on the protocol was extensive testing of its performance and impact on the network, as well